curvegrid/go-ethereum-wiki/Managing-your-accounts.md

 You supply a plaintext password file as argument to the `--password` flag.
 The data in the file consists of the raw characters of the password, followed by a single newline.

 **Note**:
-Supplying the password directly as part of the command line is not encouraged, but you can always use shell trickery to get round this restriction.
+Supplying the password directly as part of the command line is not recommended, but you can always use shell trickery to get round this restriction.

 ```
 $ geth --password /path/to/password account new